0

 An alternate method is to fill a warm bowl of water and add washing-up liquid.
 Put the bowl on the floor and shine a light near it.
 Any fleas present in the home will follow the light and jump into the bowl.

 Like bed bugs, fleas are parasites that thrive on blood.
-They can pass on diseases like Cat Scratch Disease and parasites like tapeworms.
-Fleas can spread the bubonic plague and typhus, although modern medicine has mostly eliminated those in the UK in 2024.
-Flea bites in humans may cause itchy red rashes and are caused by flea saliva being introduced into the bloodstream.
+They can pass on diseases like Cat Scratch Disease and other parasites like tapeworms.
+Historically, fleas spread around the bubonic plague and typhus, although modern medicine has mostly eliminated those in the UK in 2024.
+In humans, flea bites may cause itchy red rashes and are caused by flea saliva being introduced into the bloodstream.
 Flea bites can also cause allergic reactions in pets and humans.

 Fleas go through four distinct stages in life: